CommonRoad/commonroad-crime/README.md

-# CommonRoad-Criticality
+# CommonRoad-CriMe

-Toolbox to compute criticality measures (e.g. time-to-collision, time-to-react, time-to-comply,...).
+Toolbox to compute **Cri**ticality **Me**asures (e.g. time-to-collision, time-to-react, time-to-comply,...).
 Such measures can be used to trigger warnings and emergency maneuvers in driver assistance systems or repair an infeasible trajectory.

 ## Installation Guide